 - In a bowl, toss shrimp with 1 tablespoon of oil, season with salt, pepper and chipotle chile powder.
 Spread in a single layer on baking sheet and roast until just cooked through, about 3-5 minutes.
 Transfer to a bowl and allow to slightly cool.

 - In a bowl, combine beans, tomato, onion, cucumber, and cilantro.
 Whisk remaining 2 tablespoons oil, lime juice, orange juice and crushed red pepper in a bowl.
 Pour over salad, toss to combine.

 - Fold in avocados.
 Season with additional salt and pepper.
 Serve immediately or cover and store in fridge.

-Roasted Avocado with Shrimp Salad …It’s what’s for Dinner
+Roasted Shrimp and Avocado Salad with Citrus Vinaigrette …It’s what’s for Dinner